varnish/Varnish-Book/varnish_book.rst

    With this exercise you should see that as long as the cached object is within its TTL, Varnish delivers the cached object as normal.
    Once the TTL expires, Varnish delivers the graced copy, and asynchronously fetches an object from the backend.
    Therefore, after 10 seconds of triggering the asynchronous fetch, an updated object is available in the cache.

-..
-TODO for the author: Before, it was a no finished section called: "Demo: Health probes and grace".
-Should we add it?

-..
-TODO for the author: To mention that saintmode is gone in Varnish 4?

 ``retry`` Return Action
 -----------------------